-As discussed above, public noticing is required for this project for Federal Major Modification for NOx and VOC and SSIPE > 20,000 lb/year for CO.
-Therefore, public notice documents will be submitted to the California Air Resources Board (CARB), US Environmental Protection Agency (EPA), and a public notice will be published in a local newspaper of general circulation prior to the issuance of the ATC permits for this equipment.
+As discussed above, public noticing is required for this project for triggering a Federal Major Modification.
+Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be published in a local newspaper of general circulation prior to the issuance of the ATC for this equipment.